SolaceTraining/sol-training-attendance/README.md

 ## Usage

 To start the program:
 1. Extract the zip/tar distribution package
-	2. Run the run\DelcarePresent file to send your name to the Solace VMR
+2. Run the run\DeclarePresent file to send your name to the Solace VMR
 3. From a command line, run the file with the following arguments:

 		java -jar DeclarePresent.jar <VMR-IP> <your/name>